-Over contributions above the annual contribution limit are subject to a penalty tax of 1% per month on the excess amount.
+Over-contributions above the annual contribution limit are subject to a penalty tax of 1% per month on the excess amount.
 In addition, the CRA may impose additional penalties on any income earned from the excess contribution.

-The 1% per month penalty will continue to apply for each month, or part of a month, that the excess amount remains in the FHSA, and it will continue to apply until the earlier of:
+The 1% per month penalty will continue to apply for each month that the excess amount remains in the FHSA and it will continue to apply until the earlier of:

-- The entire excess amount is withdrawn; or - The entire excess amount is eliminated when the holder's annual contribution limit is reset.
+- The entire excess amount is withdrawn; or - The entire excess amount is absorbed by the addition of unused contribution room in a later year.

-You can deduct the over-contributed amount from income for a given year in the tax year the amount ceases to be an over contribution.
+You cannot claim a deduction for an overcontributed amount.
+However, the excess amount can be deducted from income for a given year in the tax year when it ceases to be an over-contribution.